Alvarz/intercagram-frontend/README.md

-# Intecagram App
+# Intercagram App

-​This a frontend made with React-redux to be used as instagram clone
+​This frontend was made with React-redux to be used as instagram clone

 ## Install

 You need to copy the example env file and change as needed.
-It need [MongoDB](https://www.mongodb.com/) to be installed en runing also you have to configure where is the base endpoint of the backend. after all this was done, you have to run the following commands
+It needs [MongoDB](https://www.mongodb.com/) to be installed en runing on your system, also you have to configure where is the base url endpoint of the backend. after all of this was done, you have to run the following commands

 ```bash
 cp .env.example .env